Saatvik-Lochan/Trinity-AE/backend/README.md

 |--------|----|----|------|-----|
 | LLaMA  | 16 | 128 | 4096 | 32  |
 | Falcon | 16 | 64  | 4544 | 71  |

+You can modify tensor sizes by editing `model_configs.json`.